Smukanec/Jarvik_W/README.md

 `jarvik-start-q4` to your `~/.bashrc` and reload the file.
 The `jarvik-start` alias launches the default Gemma 2B model.

 Knowledge files are loaded from the `knowledge/` folder at startup.
-Jarvik uses the `KnowledgeBase` class from `rag_engine.py`, which reads all `.md` files, splits them into paragraphs and indexes them with FAISS.
+Jarvik now loads only Markdown (`.md`) files by default.
+The `KnowledgeBase` class from `rag_engine.py` reads these files, splits them into paragraphs and indexes them with FAISS.
 Vector search relies on `sentence-transformers` and `faiss-cpu` listed in `requirements.txt`.
+Convert existing PDFs or DOCX documents using `convert_to_md.py`.

 ### Folder layout and per-user data